crypticCaroline/puppyplaymates/README.md

 Not Valid Text - Checks to make sure the text input is not just white spaces

 Profanity Checker - Looks at a predefined list of curse words to check if the user has used any.
-The cursewords can be added to at any time.
-They are within the varibles.py file in the varibles folder in the main folder.
+The curse words can be added to at any time.
+They are within the varibles.py file in the variables folder in the main folder.

 ### Front End Validation

-I have used the following attributes along with the [Materlize](https://materializecss.com/) class of validate to provide the user with front end validations
+I have used the following attributes along with the [Materialize](https://materializecss.com/) class of validate to provide the user with front end validations
 * minlength
 * maxlength
 * min
 * max
 * pattern
 * type
-If any of these fail the box will turn red to show that it hasn't met the requirements.
+If any of these fail the box will turn red to show that it has not met the requirements.
 I have used helper text and titles on hover to help the user pass both validations.

 ##  Security

 Username -  The username can only exist once in the database and at registration the username is checked against the current usernames

-Passwords - The password must contact a mixture of uppercase and lowercase letters, digits and a special character.
+Passwords - The password must contact a mixture of uppercase and lowercase letters, digits, and a special character.
 It must be at least 8 characters long.
 The password is salted and hashed using from [werkzeug.security](https://werkzeug.palletsprojects.com/en/1.0.x/utils/) when it is collected from the user.

-Login - At login the user must match their username/email to the correct password.
+Login - At login, the user must match their username/email to the correct password.
 It will check to make sure that the password the user enters meets the check_password_hash.
-If successful the user will be assigned a session cookie.
-If the user is unsucessful then they will be notified that one of the fields is incorrect.
-I have chosen not to notifiy the user which field is incorrect so that their details remain private and are harder to guess.
+If successful, the user will be assigned a session cookie.
+If the user is unsuccessful then they will be notified that one of the fields is incorrect.
+I have chosen not to notify the user which field is incorrect so that their details remain private and are harder to guess.

 Session Cookie - The user is assigned a session cookie on successful login.
-This allows the user to navigate navigate their own profile, add edit and delete information.
-The user is not able to make any changes to pages that their session cookie doesn't match the username.
+This allows the user to navigate their own profile, add edit and delete information.
+The user is not able to make any changes to pages that their session cookie does not match the username.

-Reset Password - If the user tries to reset their password they are sent an email to the email address we have on file.
-They are sent a random string tempoary password and a link to the reset password page.
-Once they have clicked the link they will need to enter the username attached to the email address as an extra measure.
+Reset Password - If the user tries to reset their password, they are sent an email to the email address we have on file.
+They are sent a random string temporary password and a link to the reset password page.
+Once they have clicked the link, they will need to enter the username attached to the email address as an extra measure.

 Data Input - In the app.py the session user is compared with the username to see if that user can make changes.
-Most functions will find the details of the document to update using the session users cookie.
-This means even if the user manages to pass the front end security they will only end up updating their own document.
+Most functions will find the details of the document to update using the session user’s cookie.
+This means even if the user manages to pass the front end security, they will only end up updating their own document.
-There are a couple of execptions for example, delete/edit comments, delete images and delete profile.
-This checks to see if the user is an author of the post or admin which are allowed to remove if nessasary.
+There are a couple of exceptions for example, delete/edit comments, delete images and delete profile.
+This checks to see if the user is an author of the post or admin which can remove if necessary.

 ## Features